Before, during, and after a wildfire

 Wildfires generally occur between May and September, and they’re most prevalent in British Columbia and the Boreal forest zones of Ontario, Quebec, the Prairie provinces, the Yukon, and the Northwest Territories.
 Consider these tips to prepare for a wildfire before one arrives:

 - Keep an eye on the local news.
-Pay attention to local media outlets during wildfire season and listen for warnings about wildfires that could affect you.
+Pay attention to local media during wildfire season and listen for warnings about wildfires that could affect you.

 - Map out your escape routes.
-Create a map of your home and clearly mark an emergency exit from each room (if a window is the best option, make sure everyone knows how to open it from the inside).
+Create a map of your home and mark an emergency exit from each room (if a window is the best option, make sure everyone knows how to open it from the inside).
 If you live in an apartment or condo, learn the best ways to get out (including at least one emergency exit that doesn’t require the elevator).

 - Make sure your home and belongings are properly insured.
-If it’s been a while since you’ve updated your home inventory or reviewed your home insurance policy, contact your licensed home insurance broker to make sure you have the protection you need.
-You should also consider asking your broker what kind of coverage for additional living expenses (like food and shelter) is included in your policy in case you need to evacuate.
+If it’s been a while since you’ve updated your home inventory or reviewed your home insurance policy, contact your group’s licensed broker to make sure you have the protection you need.
+You should also consider asking your group’s broker what kind of coverage for additional living expenses (like food and shelter) is included in your policy in case you need to evacuate.

 - Prepare your emergency kit.
 It should be portable and include at least three days’ worth of supplies for each member of your household (including pets).